Consumer Grade vs. Medical Grade Displays

-From the perspectives of doctors, radiologists, accountants and patients, medical grade displays offer higher quality, longer life and ease of use that consumer monitors simply can’t beat.
+From the perspectives of doctors, radiologists, accountants, and patients, medical grade displays offer higher quality, longer life, and better ease of use that consumer monitors simply can’t beat.
 Eventually, consumer displays may find a place in the diagnostic lab, but for now, medical displays are still the best option available on the market.

-Double Black Imaging makes the most efficient and technologically advanced medical display monitors available, ensuring that diagnostic professional have reliable and long-lasting tools for the work they do every day.
-For current information about the quality medical grade displays, the use of automated calibration tools and other benefits of purchasing monitors from Double Black Imaging, contact our diagnostic imaging experts.
-We can answer your questions, offer demos and show you how our monitors outshine the competition.
+Double Black Imaging makes the most efficient and technologically advanced medical display systems available, ensuring that diagnostic professionals have reliable and long-lasting tools for the work they do every day.
+For current information about quality medical grade displays, the use of automated calibration tools and other benefits of purchasing monitors from Double Black Imaging, please contact our diagnostic imaging experts.
+We can answer your questions, offer demos, and show you how our monitors outshine the competition.